A llama grazes beside Inca stone ruins high above a steep green valley with snow-capped Andean peaks behind

 Llamas at Machu Picchu

-Llama (Lama glama) Domesticated from wild guanacos thousands of years ago, llamas were the Inca Empire’s primary pack animal — and a small herd still roams Machu Picchu’s terraces today, keeping the grass trimmed the old-fashioned way.
+📍 Machu Picchu, Peru Llama (Lama glama) As the Inca Empire’s primary pack animal, llamas hauled goods across a road network that stretched thousands of miles through the Andes, sustaining an empire that never used the wheel.
 A resident population lives year-round at the citadel, maintained by Peru’s Ministry of Culture as both a conservation nod and a living link to the site’s history.
-Wikipedia | iNaturalist
+Modeled range · iNaturalist · CC BY 4.0 Wikipedia | iNaturalist | Range map

 Two llamas graze on a green terrace at Machu Picchu with the jagged peak of Huayna Picchu towering behind them.